sandyvern/sinatra-complex-forms-associations/README.md

 Since we've provided you with much of the code for this project, take a few moments to go through the provided files and familiarize yourself with the app.
 Note that an owner has a name and has many pets and a pet has a name and belongs to an owner.
 Note that we have two separate controllers, a Pets Controller and an Owners Controller, each of which inherit from the Application Controller.
 Note that each controller has a set of routes that enable the basic CRUD actions (except for delete, we won't really care about delete for the purposes of this exercise).

 **Make sure you run `rake db:migrate` and `rake db:seed` before you move on**.
-This will migrate our database and seed it with one owner and two pets to get us started.
+This will migrate our database and seed it will one owner and two pets to get us started.

 #### A note on Seed Files